-Philipp R. Heck is the Robert A. Pritzker Assistant Curator of Meteoritics and Polar Studies at the Field Museum of Natural History in Chicago, IL at the Department of Geology.
+Philipp R. Heck is the Robert A. Pritzker Associate Curator of Meteoritics and Polar Studies at the Field Museum of Natural History in Chicago, IL.
 He is also a member of the Chicago Center for Cosmochemistry based at the University of Chicago.

-As the curator in charge, Philipp R. Heck oversees the collection of meteorites at the recently established Robert A. Pritzker Center for Meteoritics and Polar Studies, the largest meteorite collection housed at a private institution with more than 8000 specimens and more than 2000 different meteorites.
+As the curator in charge and head of the Robert A. Pritzker Center for Meteoritics and Polar Studies, Philipp R. Heck oversees the collection of meteorites, the largest meteorite collection housed at a private research institution.
 Other responsibilities include the curation of the gem, mineral, rock and economic geology collections.

 Heck directs the research program in meteoritics at the Field Museum and currently focuses on presolar grains to understand our parent stars and the history of our Galaxy, and on the delivery history of extraterrestrial matter to Earth, in particular by studying fossil meteorites and micrometeorites found in sediments, and terrestrial impact craters.
 Heck is a member of the international research consortium to find and study the first contemporary interstellar dust returned by NASA's Stardust Mission.